bootstrapworld/curriculum/lessons/Algebra2/exploring-logarithmic-models/langs/en-us/slides.md

 We need to find @math{b} and @math{c}, such that the model fits the data as closely as possible.

-Complete the first section of @printable-exercise{transforming-axis.adoc}, using @online-exercise{https://www.desmos.com/calculator/xectdnnqdy, Wealth-v-Health - Logarithmic}.
+Complete the first section of @printable-exercise{changing-scale.adoc}, using @online-exercise{https://www.desmos.com/calculator/xectdnnqdy, Wealth-v-Health - Logarithmic}.

 @teacher{Crowdsource the values students came up with for @math{b} and @math{c} in their best-guess logarithmic model.
 Were they very similar or very different?
 What were the @math{R^2} values?}